 Chemicals Major Accelerates Circular Economy Strategy by Adopting Evalueserve’s Circular Economy Framework

-A leading chemicals and materials company that had a portfolio mix of commodity (packaging, construction, etc.) and specialty polymers (aerospace, automotive, electronics), was facing challenges when charting-out a robust circular economy roadmap.
+A leading chemicals and materials company that had a portfolio mix of a commodity (packaging, construction, etc.) and specialty polymers (aerospace, automotive, electronics), was facing challenges when charting out a robust circular economy roadmap.
 They had to find a way to create a roadmap that included future regulations vis-à-vis retaining their competitive edge in the market that accounted for the circular economy.

 The key challenges faced by the client included:

 - In the raw materials to production-to consumption-to waste management cycle: where, why and how to add maximum value within the circularity loop.

 - Lack of clarity on their customers’ priorities, competitor’s best practices, product end-life scenario and presence of viable technologies.

 - Lack of an external unbiased perspective when tallying internal ideas with external market scenarios, to arrive at realistic and achievable targets.

 Our team kicked off the first step with a diagnostic workshop to understand the circular economy innovation themes and overarching goals of the client.
 This included assessment of the client’s current position (areas of gap, areas of no presence) in terms of product portfolio, technology span, ideas in the evaluation hopper, understanding challenges—both internal and external, and finally defining the problem statement.
 As a second step, the ‘to-be state’ was finalized in agreement with the client.

 Following this, we presented an end-to-end solution for the client through our agile “Circular Economy Framework” to address both the commodity and specialty portfolio of the client.